investindex/Advanced/README.md

 ### ETF call options or leveraged ETFs?

+This section is disorganized for now.
+More incoming.

 We discussed above how we could build a portfolio of ETF call options, perhaps VTI + EFA + VWO + IWN.
 Could we build a similar portfolio with leveraged ETFs?
 We could achieve 2x daily exposure to the S&P 500 ([SSO](https://www.proshares.com/our-etfs/leveraged-and-inverse/sso/)/[SPUU](https://www.direxion.com/product/daily-sp-500-bull-2x-etf)), developed ex-North America markets ([EFO](https://www.proshares.com/our-etfs/leveraged-and-inverse/efo/)), and emerging markets ([EET](https://www.proshares.com/our-etfs/leveraged-and-inverse/eet/)).
 We could also achieve 3x daily exposure to the S&P 500 ([UPRO](https://www.proshares.com/our-etfs/leveraged-and-inverse/upro/)/[SPXL](https://www.direxion.com/product/daily-sp-500-bull-bear-3x-etfs)) and emerging markets ([EDC](https://www.direxion.com/product/daily-msci-emerging-markets-bull-bear-3x-etfs)), but not developed ex-US markets.

-There are no leveraged ETFs with small cap value exposure.
+There are no LETFs with small cap value exposure.
 Since small cap value adds a great deal of diversification to a cap-weighted portfolio, this is a significant drawback.
-But let's focus on the question only for cap-weighted equities: are call options or leveraged ETFs a better way to increase compensated risk?
+But let's focus on the question only for cap-weighted equities: are call options or LETFs a better way to increase compensated risk?

+Investors in LETFs need to understand that these funds are not magical machines that automatically multiply the daily returns of an index.
+The leverage depends on derivatives like total return swaps that are facilitated by banks who partner with the ETF issuers.
+The banks that administer total return swaps can set the terms of the arrangement, including margin requirements.
+LETFs are most likely to be shut down due to financial stress at exactly the wrong time, when the market is dropping and leveraged funds are suffering apocalyptic drawdowns.
+So following [this advice](https://seekingalpha.com/article/4464730-pricing-of-leveraged-etf-decay-a-different-approach) is a good idea: "avoid, at all costs, issuers with poor ratings and small market caps not backed by substantial parents with deep pockets."
+During the 2020 COVID crash, a number of LETFs [were liquidated](https://www.nasdaq.com/articles/etf-closures-outnumber-launches-2020-04-20), including funds managed by the largest LETF issuers, ProShares and Direxion.
+The quoted warning is crucial to understand.

-Leveraged ETFs have a lower minimum cost of entry: the share price.
+LETFs have a lower minimum cost of entry: the share price.
 Long-dated call options are expensive.

 With options, it is easy to customize the risk you want to accept by selecting from many strike prices.
 A 40% ITM option provides moderate leverage and somewhat heightened risk.
 A 10% OTM option is very risky and provides a great deal of leverage.
-With leveraged ETFs, the choice is between 2x and 3x daily leverage (or in the case of developed ex-US markets, only 2x daily leverage).
+With LETFs, the choice is between 2x and 3x daily leverage (or in the case of developed ex-US markets, only 2x).

-The returns of a leveraged ETF are path-dependent, while the intrinsic value of an option is not.
+The returns of a LETF are path-dependent, while the intrinsic value of an option is not.

-More incoming.

 &nbsp;